Compare Best Broadband, Home Phone & TV Deals

 This depends on the broadband deal you take out and your contract with your current provider.

 If you're within the minimum terms of your contract, costly exit fees may apply.

 Upfront costs – usually around £50 – can include the installation of a new phone line or a new broadband modem.

 Keep in mind, though, that the yearly savings from switching may outweigh any exit fees.

 Finding the right broadband package for your household

 Once you know what packages are available, you need to work out which one is best for you.

-A family of five will need a different broadband deal than someone living on their own.
+A family of five with multiple devices connecting to the internet will need a different broadband deal – a wireless router, for instance – than someone living on their own.